 To a large extent these biases are only natural, and to be expected.
 Yet, in many places they get excessive and dysfunctional.

-” If there was one thing we prided ourselves on at Pixar, it was making sure that Pixar’s artists and technical people treated each other as equals, and I had assumed that same mutual respect would be afforded to those who managed the productions.
+” If there was one thing we prided ourselves on at Pixar, it was making sure that Pixar’s artists and technical people treated each other as equals, and I had assumed that same mutual respect would be afforded to those who managed productions.
 I had assumed wrong.
-Sure enough, when I checked with the artists and technical staff, they did believe that production managers were second class and that they impeded—not facilitated—good filmmaking by overcontrolling the process, by micromanaging.
-Production managers, the folks I consulted told me, were just sand in the gears.
+Sure enough, when I checked with artists and technical staff, they did believe that production managers were second class and that they impeded—not facilitated—good filmmaking by overcontrolling process, by micromanaging.
+Production managers, the folks I consulted told me, were just sand in gears.

 In the case of the airlines quoted at the beginning, a new role of Chief Operations Officer who was responsible for both the flying staff, and the engineering staff managed to create that balance.

 Without such a rebalancing the supply chain company act (by whatever means), all the rest of the process re-engineering, planning, control, cost management and six-sigma etc. may not have yielded meaningful results.